programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 ### Windows

 nanDECK can run on any version of Windows.
-The software can be downloaded \(https://www.nandeck.com/archives/199\), unzipped, and then run as it does not need to be installed.
+The [software can be downloaded](https://www.nandeck.com/archives/199), unzipped, and then run as it does not need to be installed.
 This means that nanDECK can be run from a USB stick.

 ### Linux

-Users with Linux computers can run nanDECK if they install the Windows emulator, Wine (https://www.winehq.org/) and the Microsoft core fonts (https://sourceforge.net/projects/corefonts/files/the%20fonts/).
+Users with Linux computers can run nanDECK if they install the Windows emulator, [Wine](https://www.winehq.org/) and the [Microsoft core fonts](https://sourceforge.net/projects/corefonts/files/the%20fonts/).

 ### OSX

-nanDECK can be downloaded and then run on OSX using the Windows emulator, Wine (https://www.winehq.org/).
+nanDECK can be downloaded and then run on OSX using the Windows emulator, [Wine](https://www.winehq.org/).
 That being said, those with Apple computers running on MacOS Catalina or later will need to take additional steps as Wine no longer runs on these operating systems as they have dropped 32-bit OS support.

-The official nanDECK Manual (Nini) suggests that a workaround for this is to install Winebottler (https://winebottler.kronenberg.org/) and XQuartz (https://xquartz.macosforge.org/) to run the same version of Windows on an OSX computer.
-Alternatively, users can consider installing and using nanDECK through an emulator like Virtual Box (https://www.virtualbox.org/) or through a commercial subscription service such as Parallels (https://www.parallels.com/ca/products/desktop/).
+The official nanDECK Manual (Nini) suggests that a workaround for this is to [install Winebottler](https://winebottler.kronenberg.org/) and [XQuartz](https://xquartz.macosforge.org/) to run the same version of Windows on an OSX computer.
+Alternatively, users can consider installing and using nanDECK through an emulator like [Virtual Box](https://www.virtualbox.org/) or through a commercial subscription service such as [Parallels](https://www.parallels.com/ca/products/desktop/).

 ## Installation Problems

 If you run into installation issues, there are several online forums where others may gift you with kind assistance.
-The author of nanDECK, Andrea Nand is an active participant of the nanDECK Users Forum on BGG (https://boardgamegeek.com/forum/26631/nandeck-users/general).
-There is a smaller but still active community of nanDECK users also on Reddit (https://www.reddit.com/r/nanDECK/).
+The author of nanDECK, Andrea Nand is an active participant of the [nanDECK Users Forum on BGG](https://boardgamegeek.com/forum/26631/nandeck-users/general).
+There is a smaller but still active [community of nanDECK users also on Reddit](https://www.reddit.com/r/nanDECK/).

 ## Or Try No Installation

-There is a very simple version of nanDECK that is currently available online at: (http://www.nandeckonline.com:8899/).
+There is a very simple version of nanDECK that is currently [available online](http://www.nandeckonline.com:8899/).
 It currently states that it is at version 0.99.5 and so it can be surmised that it is almost ready for official public use.
 While this online version is functional, there is no documentation for this version of nanDECK.

 ## How to use nanDECK to Generate Cards